firegloves-bundles/agenda-bundle-templates/README.md

 ## Conclusion
 Feel free to explore the code and leverage this bundle as a sample or template for your future projects.

-If you need any further assistance or have any questions, please refer to the project documentation or reach out to our [Community Slack](https://join.slack.com/t/entandocommunity/shared_invite/zt-g609owdv-2K~YRh8zrI6lqlWo4aFWUw) for help.
+If you need further assistance or have any questions, please refer to the project documentation or reach out to our [Community Slack](https://join.slack.com/t/entandocommunity/shared_invite/zt-g609owdv-2K~YRh8zrI6lqlWo4aFWUw) for help.